vegaprotocol/documentation/docs/tutorials/proposals/update-asset-bridge.md

 ## Overview

-When the validators have created a multisig bundle, it is available for anyone to submit to the bridge to complete the update.
+When the validators have created a multisig bundle, it is available for anyone to submit to the bridge to complete the up